The Expendables (American band): Other projects

+In the summer of 2021, The Expendables teamed up with Pablo Robles of Wine Boss to make a limited run bottle of petit sirah called, "Bottle For Two" after their single "Bowl For Two".

-The Expendables have expanded their brand into cannabis when they started a boutique company called ExpendaFarms.
+The Expendables have expanded their brand into cannabis when they started a boutique company called ExpendaFarms in early 2022.
 They developed their own marijuana strain, "ExpendaBerry", which is as their song "Bowl For Two" describes it with "frosty purple nugs".
 The product line includes CBD sublingual tinctures with all the flower farming grown organically and without the use of pesticides.